Photo by Dave Caliebe

 Each year, Ice Age Trail Enthusiasts are recognized for their remarkable feat: hiking the entire Ice Age National Scenic Trail!
 Sometimes, this 1,200-mile journey takes many years; hikers tackling it section-by-section.
 For others, the quest is completed in less than a month (Coree Woltering holds the Fastest Known Time record of 21 days).
 For all, the time spent on the Ice Age Trail is a wonderful adventure.

 During the first 20 years of the Ice Age Trail, an average of 1 hiker a year completed the Trail to become a Thousand-Miler.
-In 2021, a record 81 hikers achieved the status!
+In 2023, 76 were recognized, having achieved the Thousand-Miler status!

 Douglas "Stickman" Sherman Scholarship Award